-A plugged up sink, shower, or tub drain sends most people running for either a bottle of caustic drain cleaner or a plumber’s phone number.
+A plugged-up sink, shower, or tub drain sends most people running for either a bottle of caustic drain cleaner or a plumber’s phone number.
 But wait.
 Unclogging a drain could be a job you can do yourself successfully without caustic chemicals or a big bill.

 Assess the situation

 Turn on taps to allow water down other drains in the house.
 If everything else is flowing freely, you can be fairly certain you have a localized clog—and probably near that clogged drain’s opening.